SUI-Components/sui/packages/sui-mono/README.md

 The first one will provide information if anything requires a release.
 The second one will release the packages

+> Your packages must implement script `npm run build` that will be executed before any release.

 ## How to configure your project